Vladymyrdev/github-kanban-test-task/README.md

 - React for the front-end (only hooks, no classes).
 - Back-end framework which is suitable for you.
 - Typescript is a must for both front-end and back-end (frameworks, which doesn't support Typescript are not allowed).
-- You are allowed to use full-stack frameworks (like NextJS).
+- You are allowed to use for backend choice from JS, TS, express or NestJs.
 - Use MongoDB or PostgreSQL for data storage.
 > Stack requirements mentioned above are obligatory to follow.
 Other technologies and patterns are free of your choice.